What Are The Benefits Of Zinc?

-Solgar® Zinc Picolinate combines 22 mg of zinc with picolinic acid.
+NOW® Zinc Picolinate combines 50 mg of zinc with picolinic acid.
 This formula is also vegan, gluten-free, and non-GMO.

 Zinc citrate is another version of zinc, this time derived from citric acid.

-Solgar® Zinc Citrate offers 30 mg of zinc per serving, and helps promote healthy skin, cell growth and DNA formation, and a healthy immune system.* Like chelated zinc and zinc picolinate, it is vegan, non-GMO, and gluten-free.
+Zahler® Bioactive Zinc Citrate offers 50 mg of zinc per serving, and helps promote healthy skin, cell growth and DNA formation, and a healthy immune system.
+Like chelated zinc and zinc picolinate, it is vegan, non-GMO, and gluten-free.

 Bonus: Zinc lozenges

-Solgar® Flavo-Zinc Zinc Lozenges are a tasty way to get your daily dose of zinc.
-With a natural lemon-lime flavor, these lozenges offer 23 mg of zinc immune support per serving, and are vegan and gluten-free.*
+Zahler® Zinc Lozenges are a tasty way to get your daily dose of zinc.
+With a great-tasting elderberry flavour, these chewable lozenges offer 25 mg of zinc immune support per serving, and are vegan and gluten-free.

 Summing it up